KDE/kronometer/README.md

 Changelog
 ---------
+v0.6.0
+* Initial implementation of times saving on binary files
+* You can save a stopwatch "frame" (time and laps) to a file and resume it (open it) later
+* Due to the new "save toolbar" (new/open/save/save as buttons), the old "main" toolbar is moved on the window bottom by default.
+If you don't like it, you can always move it by right-clicking on it
+* Added "Kronometer" menu, separating the "save" actions (menu File) from the "stopwatch" actions
+* Save settings.
+You can disable the dialog on application exit if there are unsaved times

 v0.5.0
 * Now you can choose also the time format for lap times
 * Font settings for timer display font